 iv. gate-size & gate-number

 The sec gates have various alteration which can be made to them.
-The gate-size slider decides how wide each gate is, it is measured in pixels.
-The gate-number slider allows us to change how many gates are present in the membrane.
-These will be spaced an equal distance apart.
-Both of these properties allows us to predict how the cell could work if the gates have different surface area or if more gates were present in this area, respectively.
+The gate-size slider decides how wide each gate is and is measured in number of patches.
+The gate-number slider allows us to change how many gates are present in this segment of the cell.
+These gates are spaced an equal distance apart.
+Both of these properties allows us to predict how the cell could potentially work if the gates have different surface areas or if more gates were present in this area.

-Once the PP1-secB complex reaches a gate, the PP1 passes into the periplasm and the secB protein returns to the cytoplasm and can be reused.
+Once the PP1-secB complex reaches a gate, the PP1 passes into the periplasm and the secB protein is re-created in the cytoplasm and can be reused.

 v. mc-production

 Once in the periplasm, PP1 can then bind to microcystin.
-Microcystin is represented by small purple turtles which are produced (controlled by mc-production slider) at the left hand side (the cells outer membrane), and like PP1 can leave the cell at the left but rolls over to the top or bottom if it leaves from there.
+Microcystin is represented by small purple turtles which are produced (controlled by mc-production slider) at the left side (the cells outer membrane) and, like PP1, can leave the cell at the left but roll over to the top or bottom if they encounter those walls.

 Microcystin cannot enter the cytoplasm.